-After reviewing and discussing this information, the Committee decided to leave Mr. Haines' base salary unchanged at \$750,000 and to set his annual total compensation at \$1.85 million during the extended term of his employment letter.
+After reviewing and discussing this information, the Committee approved an increase in Mr. Moore's base salary from \$450,000 to \$600,000 and an increase in his annual total compensation from \$1,000,000 to \$1,375,000.
+As a result of the increase in his annual total compensation, Mr. Moore received an additional award of 23,400 restricted share units.
 The Committee balanced the following factors and others in reaching these decisions: